 Self-employed mortgage calculator

-Estimate how much you may be able to borrow based on your self-employed income, deposit and monthly commitments.
-Suitable for sole traders, partnerships, limited company directors and contractors.
+Use our self-employed mortgage calculator to estimate how much you may be able to borrow based on your income, deposit and monthly commitments.

 Income details